codeemoji/codeemoji-plugin/README.md

 The _CECollector_ abstract class is the main class for implementing a collector.
 It extends the abstract class of service
 _CEInlayBuilder_ which contains all the methods for manipulating inlay hints.
+Child classes must implement _processCollect(PsiElement, Editor, InlayHintsSink)_.

 ![CECollector Class Diagram - Example](docs/screenshots/howtoextend03.png)